Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

-We let miners have knowledge of other miners' types after sufficient observations.
+We let miners know of other miners' types (e.g. honest or rational) after sufficient observations.
 We assume miners can approximate the amount of mining power concentrated on a chain based on the block generation time on that chain.